kevinconway/rpmvenv/README.rst

 of the built project.
 This extension is enabled by adding "file_extras" in the list of enabled extensions.
 This extension also requires that 'file_permissions' be enabled.
-It uses the same user and group to assign ownership of the extra files.
+It uses the same user and group to assign ownership of the extra files by default but allows for individual files to have special permissions set.
 Source paths are relative to the root.

 .. code-block:: javascript